WhereToGoForMyHoliday.com

 Tivoli Gardens theme park, in the centre of Copenhagen is the second oldest theme park in the world, and was original constructed in 1850 with the aim of "when the people are amusing themselves, they do not think about politics”

-Summer is Copenhagen's most beloved season.
-It's easy to see why.
-Scandinavia emerges from its casing of snow and ice to become a real outdoorsy gem.
-In the capital, that means the canal-side cafes of Christianshavn come alive with al fresco drinkers and the breweries spill into leafy gardens.
+Summer is Copenhagen's most beloved season, and the city emerges from its casing of snow and ice to become a real outdoorsy gem.
+In the capital, this means the canal-side cafes of Christianshavn come alive with al fresco drinkers, and the breweries expand into leafy gardens.
 This is also the time to enjoy the famous Brygge Harbour Bath and the other marina swimming spots in full swing.

-Spring is the best time of year to visit Amsterdam before the summertime high tourist season hits, and you can catch either the King’s Day festival in April or awe at the sea of tulips at Keukenhof.
+Spring is the ideal time to visit Amsterdam, just before the rush of the summertime tourist season.
+During this period, you have the opportunity to partake in the festive King's Day celebration in April or marvel at the endless sea of tulips at Keukenhof.

 There’s something for everyone in Amsterdam.

-While it has historically attracted hipsters, it also has a lot to offer to those looking for a peaceful and relaxed place to getaway.
 It’s easy to follow one of the canals out from Rembrandtplein in the centre to a quieter neighbourhood such as Jordaan or Prinsengracht either on foot or by bike, or even better, floating along by canal boat.

 Believe it or not, Amsterdam is also an incredibly family-friendly city.
 The relaxed approach to parenting permeates its museums, sights and events and the city is home to hundreds of playgrounds and child-friendly cafes.